shuhari-io/shuhari-io.github.io/_drafts/learning-vision.md

 ###Lesson Consumption

 Learning from Shuhari should be as simple and streamlined as possible.
 Students will be able to browse all lessons, search for specific classes, and save lessons to a personalized learning plan.
 We will save a students progress in each lesson and remember what units they are working on or have completed.
 These bookmarks will allow students to track their progress and pick back up where they left off learning.
 Students will also be able to share lessons with their peers and encourage a community of learning.

-##Future goals

-These are some ideas for where we could see Shuhari going as an educational platform.

-- Graph of educational information nodes
-- Self creating lessons from graph links
-- Aggregate existing coursework from content silos